Epitome87/Understanding-TypeScript-Journey/README.md

 ```

 - A Getter is useful when we want to add logical checks or need to take multiple steps in order to derive the value we wish to return.
-- Useful when working in conjunction with private / protected properties, where we don't want the user to alter the value directly, as we encapulate how the value is handled in our Getter itself.
+- Useful when working in conjunction with private / protected properties, where we don't want the user to alter the value directly, as we encapsulate how the value is handled in our Getter itself.
 - You don't execute it as a method!
 Just treat it like a normal property, and behind-the-scenes it will execute the method.

 ** Setter **